oracle/graal/docs/reference-manual/native-image/BuildBundles.md

                       the bundle operations without any actual image building.
 ```

-For example, assuming a micronaut application should be built with Maven we would want to
+For example, assuming a Micronaut application should be built with Maven, we would want to
 make sure the `--bundle-create` option is used.
-For that the following needs to be added to the plugins section of
+For that, the following needs to be added to the plugins section of
 `pom.xml`:

 ```xml